Hardwood Floors For Healthy Home

 Hardwood floors are the best choice when the main concern is a healthy and ecological environment.
 We are all aware that indoor air quality (not only in residential homes, but business offices and commercial areas) is one of the top health threats.
-When you install hardwood floors, you will deliberately and actively contribute to a healthy living environment.
-Hardwoods are easily cleaned with non-toxic products, and do not trap allergens like mold spores, bacteria and dust mites often embedded in other flooring products, creating and maintaining better air quality, especially for people suffering from allergies.
+When you install hardwood floors, you will deliberately and actively contribute to a healthy living and working environment.
+Hardwoods are easily cleaned with non-toxic products using a steam mop for hardwood floors in order to collect dirt, pet hair, and other debris that can cause scratches over time.
+They do not trap allergens like mold spores, bacteria and dust mites often embedded in other flooring products, creating and maintaining better air quality, especially for people suffering from allergies.
 For this reason, they are recommended for chemically sensitive individuals, or those who suffer from allergies or asthma.
 Wood floors are easily kept clean and do not hold these kinds of irritating allergens, this way helping asthmatics and respiratory sensitive individuals live healthier lives.

 A very important aspect is the amount of dust, dirt and bacteria that carpets retain.
 Hardwood floors trap far less pollen, mites and mold.
 They don't harbor animal dander and dust and clean up quicker and more effectively than carpeting.